-For the rationale, the Applicant must demonstrate to the satisfaction of EERE that a waiver would further the purposes and objectives of this FOA and is otherwise in the interests of EERE and the United States.
+For the rationale, the Recipient must demonstrate to the satisfaction of EERE that a waiver would further the purposes of the FOA that the Award was selected under and is otherwise in the interests of EERE and the United States.
 EERE may require additional information before considering a waiver request.
-Save the waiver request(s) in a single PDF file titled
+Save the waiver request(s) in a single PDF file titled "ControlNumber_PerformanceofWork_Waiver".